cabforum/smime/SBR.md

 The key words “SHALL”, “SHALL NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in these Requirements shall be interpreted in accordance with RFC 2119.

 # 2. PUBLICATION AND REPOSITORY RESPONSIBILITIES
-The CA SHALL develop, implement, enforce, and annually update a Certificate Policy and/or Certification Practice Statement that describes in detail how the CA implements the latest version of these Requirements.
+The CA SHALL develop, implement, enforce, and annually update a Certificate Policy and/or Certification Practice Statement (CP and/or CPS) that describes in detail how the CA implements the latest version of these Requirements.
 ## 2.1  Repositories
 The CA SHALL make revocation information for Subordinate CA Certificates and Subscriber Certificates available in accordance with this Policy.
 ## 2.2  Publication of certification information
-The CA SHALL publicly disclose its Certificate Policy and/or Certification Practice Statement through an appropriate and readily accessible online means that is available on a 24x7 basis.
+The CA SHALL publicly disclose its CP and/or CPS through an appropriate and readily accessible online means that is available on a 24x7 basis.
 The CA SHALL publicly disclose its CA business practices to the extent required by the CA's selected audit scheme (see Section 8.1).

-The Certificate Policy and/or Certification Practice Statement SHALL be structured in accordance with RFC 3647 and SHALL include all material required by RFC 3647.
+The CP and/or CPS SHALL be structured in accordance with RFC 3647 and SHALL include all material required by RFC 3647.

 The CA SHALL publicly give effect to these Requirements and represent that it will adhere to the latest published version.
-The CA MAY fulfill this requirement by incorporating these Requirements directly into its Certificate Policy and/or Certification Practice Statements or by incorporating them by reference using a clause such as the following (which SHALL include a link to the official version of these Requirements):
+The CA MAY fulfill this requirement by incorporating these Requirements directly into its CP and/or CPSs or by incorporating them by reference using a clause such as the following (which SHALL include a link to the official version of these Requirements):

 > [Name of CA] conforms to the current version of the Baseline Requirements for the Issuance and Management of Publicly-Trusted S/MIME Certificates published at http://www.cabforum.org.
 In the event of any inconsistency between this document and those Requirements, those Requirements take precedence over this document.

 ## 2.3  Time or frequency of publication
-The CA SHALL develop, implement, enforce, and annually update a Certificate Policy and/or Certification Practice Statement that describes in detail how the CA implements the latest version of these Requirements.
+The CA SHALL develop, implement, enforce, and annually update a CP and/or CPS that describes in detail how the CA implements the latest version of these Requirements.
 The CA SHALL indicate conformance with this requirement by incrementing the version number and adding a dated changelog entry, even if no other changes are made to the document.
 ## 2.4  Access controls on repositories
 The CA shall make its Repository publicly available in a read-only manner.